Protoprize/db-launcher-tool/README.md

 - Java 11
 - Have opened Dreambot at least once
 - Have the new Jagex launcher installed and setup alongside either RuneLite[^1] or HDOS[^1].
+- Must be running on Windows.
+No Mac/Linux support.
 [^1]: This will replace the chosen client with DreamBot.
 If you want to use either one again, you will need to reinstall it.